Shae Cahill

-Shae Lou Tim Cahill (born 26 April 2005) is a professional footballer who plays as an attacking midfielder for Premier League club Nottingham Forest.
+Shae Lou Tim Cahill (born 26 April 2005) is a professional footballer who plays as an attacking midfielder.
 He is the son of former Australian footballer Tim Cahill.

 Early life

 Shae Lou Tim Cahill was born on 26 April 2005 in Merseyside, England to Rebekah (née Greenhill) and professional footballer Tim Cahill.
 Both his parents were born in Sydney, Australia, although he is of Samoan descent through his father.
 He has an older brother, Kyah Cahill, and a younger sister, Sienna Cahill, as well as a younger brother, Cruz Cahill.
 Kyah is a Samoan youth international footballer, having played for Macclesfield Town and Spanish clubs Leganés and Rayo Vallecano.
 Both his uncles, Sean and Chris Cahill, also represented Samoa at international level.
 Sean later became a mechanic.

 His family resided in Liverpool and moved to New York City, the United States in 2012 where he attended Northern Highlands Regional High School, located close to his home in Saddle River, New Jersey.
 His family also took residence at Lower Plenty, Victoria, Caringbah South, New South Wales and Horningsea Park, New South Wales in Australia.
 Cahill moved with his father to Hangzhou, China in 2015, but relocated to Melbourne eighteen months later after he told his father that China is "not the right move" for his football.
 At the age of 13, Cahill began training to become a professional footballer.